ysuf4slan/weatherloc/README.md

+# app-weatherloc
+A modern weather application built using Kotlin and OSMDroid.

 • With WeatherLoc, instead of getting lost in complex interfaces, I aimed for an experience that appeals to every user, where you can access the weather simply by clicking on your desired location, especially during your travels.